rpgreview/papersandpaychecks/pnp.md

 ## 2.4 Strategic Task Resolution

-**Act**

 ## 2.5 Damage and Healing

-The purpose of combat is to hurt someone; except you can get hurt as well.

-1. Initiative
-- based on Dexterity (for physical), based on Wisdom (for mental), based on total Level (for social)
-- Maneuvers
--- normal attack, normal defense
--- all out attack, +3 to hit, no defense
--- all out damage, +1x damage, no defense
--- all out defense, -3 to hit, no attack
--- all out damage reduction, -1x damage, but no attack -- retreat

-2. Damage is based on the attack type
+*Papers & Paychecks* uses a unified damage system.
+Damage is based on the weapon type and circumstances.

-- Calculate difference between attack roll and defense roll (e.g., 13 vs 10 = 3).
-That's the base damage.
+Calculate difference between attack roll and defense roll (e.g., 13 vs 10 = 3); that's the base damage.
+A multiplier is applied to this base damage depending on the equipment, skill, or position, and reductions to damage based on armour.

-- For physical attacks (fists = 1x, clubs, knives = 2x, swords = 3x, guns = 4x, situation +x)
+For example physical attacks apply a multiplier depending on the weapon: Fists = 1/2x, clubs, knives = 1x, swords = 2x, handguns = 3x, rifles = 4x.
+Attack with surprise = +1x
-- For mental attacks (normal = 1x, various perks and situation +x)
-- For social attacks (normal = 1x, various perks, status, and situation +x)

-3. Injuries
-- Physical wounds are applied against CON-base HP (0 is unconscious and out-of-project and negative is dead and out-of-game)
+Physical wounds are applied against CON-based physical hit points; if a character reaches 0 physical hit points they are unconscious and are out-of-project.
+If they are reduced to negative the character is is dead and out-of-game.

-- Mental wounds are applied against WIS-base HP (0 is breakdown and out-of-project, and negative is permanently insane)
+Mental wounds are applied against WIS-based mental hit points; if a character reaches 0 mental hit points they suffer a mental breakdown and are out-of-project.
+If they are reduced to negative mental hit points they are driven permanently insane, and are out-of-game.

-- Social wounds are applied against CHA-base HP (0 is loss of reputation and out-of-project, negative is incarcerated)
+Social wounds are applied against CHA-base social hit points; if a character is reduced to 0 social hit points they suffer a serious loss of reputation and are out-of-project.
+If they are reduced to negative social hit points they have suffered a "social death" and are out-of-game.

 > **Code of Cthulhu**